Azure/azure-signalr/docs/rest-api.md

 ## Using REST API

-<a name="user-api"></a>
-### User-related REST API

-In order to call user-related REST API, each of your clients should identify themselves to Azure SignalR Service.

-This can be achieved by including a `nameid` claim in each client's JWT token when they are connecting to Azure SignalR Service.
-Then SignalR Service will use the value of `nameid` claim as the user id of each client connection.

 ### Authentication

 In each HTTP request, an authorization header with a [JSON Web Token (JWT)](https://en.wikipedia.org/wiki/JSON_Web_Token) is required to authenticate with Azure SignalR Service.